-If you don’t have any experience riding a scooter in Asia, I think Bali is not the best place to start.
+If you don’t have any experience riding a scooter in Asia, then I think Bali is a bad place where to start.
 If you have a chance try riding a scooter at home.
-It can be very hard here for a beginner.
+Because it can be very hard here for a beginner.
 For most part it’s nothing like you see in the photo above.

-But in short – traffic in Bali mostly is intense, and roads are narrow.
+But in short – traffic in Bali is intense and roads are narrow.